Last updated: June 2023

-Lapse: A lapse happens when your insurance terminates, for example if you don't pay the required premium. t.
-If you drive with a lapse, then you’re driving without car insurance and the consequences could be costly!
-Think fines, potential jail time, and maybe a suspended driver’s license.
+Lapse: A lapse in coverage happens when your insurance terminates, for example if you don't pay the required premium.
+If you drive with a lapse, then you're driving without car insurance and the consequences could be costly!
+Think fines, potential jail time, and maybe a suspended driver's license.

 Liability Car Insurance: Liability only insurance generally refers to the most basic level of coverage that you can purchase for your vehicle: Property Damage and Bodily Injury Liability.
 There is a minimum amount of liability car insurance coverage required by law in almost every state.

 Medical Payments Coverage (Med Pay): Med Pay is a type of coverage that can help you pay for medical expenses in the event of an auto accident.
 It's optional and can help pay for medical, hospital, and funeral expenses incurred by you and those insured under your policy, regardless of who is at fault for the accident.

 Mexico Auto Insurance: If you drive from the U.S. into Mexico, you'll want to learn more about Mexico Auto Insurance.
 The same auto policy that keeps you legal in the U.S. won't cover you in Mexico.
 With Mexico Auto Insurance coverage, you can be better protected in the event of an auto accident on the other side of the border.

 Minimum Auto Insurance: Minimum auto insurance also referred to as “minimum limits” is the least amount of insurance coverage you can have while still meeting your state's mandatory car insurance liability laws.